 • Does contact with the justice system deter or promote future delinquency?
 Results from a longitudinal study of British adolescent twins Ryan T. Motz et al., December, 2019“We found that contact with the justice system--through spending a night in jail/prison, being issued an ASBO, or having an official crime record--promotes misbehavior, which supports the labeling hypothesis.”

-• Since you asked: Is it me, or is the government releasing less data about the criminal justice system?
+• report thumbnail Since you asked: Is it me, or is the government releasing less data about the criminal justice system?
 Prison Policy Initiative, November, 2019(Reports by the Bureau of Justice Statistics are slowing down - and its framing of criminal justice issues is becoming more punitive.)

 • Court-Ordered Community Service: A National Perspective Center for Court Innovation, November, 2019“Numerous findings also suggest current practices are undercutting the potential of community service to act as an alternative to fines and fees.”